These oatmeal chocolate chunk skillet cookies with heart-shaped truffles are the perfect Valentine’s Day dessert for two. So tasty and fun!

 For us, Valentine’s Day is all about spending time together and enjoying the simple things.
 Most often, we cook a nice dinner at home, which always involves indulging in some sort of decadent dessert.
 This year I plan on making some delicious oatmeal chocolate chunk skillet cookies.
 Oh, yes, it’s going to be delightful!

-Some links I used in this post are affiliates.
-If you click through and take action, I may receive a small commission at no additional cost to you.
-Please refer to my disclosure page for more information.
+Some links used in this post are affiliates.
+Please refer to my disclosure policy for more information.

 Of course, you can never go wrong with chocolate.
 Am I right?